nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

   service is found, presumably to not end up in the stats.

-Similarly, Cloudflare's CDNJS service exposed up to [12% of websites](https://www.bleepingcomputer.com/news/security/critical-cloudflare-cdn-flaw-allowed-compromise-of-12-percent-of-all-sites/) to potential code injection attacks, illustrating that even well-regarded Content Delivery Networks (CDNs) can be vulnerable.
+Similarly, Cloudflare's CDNJS service exposed up to [12% of websites](https://www.bleepingcomputer.com/news/security/critical-cloudflare-cdn-flaw-allowed-compromise-of-12-percent-of-all-sites/) to potential code injection attacks, showing that even well-regarded Content Delivery Networks (CDNs) can be vulnerable.

 ## Defending Against Supply Chain Attacks

-The best defences against supply chain attacks include [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity)
+The best defenses against supply chain attacks include [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity)
 (SRI) and [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP).
 These tools work best as part of a layered security approach.

 ### Subresource Integrity (SRI)

 SRI ensures that fetched resources, such as JavaScript files, have not been tampered with by comparing their cryptographic hash to an expected value.
-If a file has been altered, the browser will block it, protecting the site from running malicious code.
+If a file has been altered, the browser will block it from running malicious code.

 For example: